-- The Raiders will play four primetime games in 2018: the season opener on Monday Night Football against the Los Angeles Rams on Sept.
+- The Raiders will play three primetime games in 2018: the season opener on Monday Night Football against the Los Angeles Rams on Sept.
 10 a game the Rams won by a score of 33-13, a Thursday Night Football contest against the Bay Area-rival San Francisco 49ers on Nov.
-1 a contest the 49ers won by a score of 34-3, a Sunday Night Football matchup with the Pittsburgh Steelers on Dec.
-9 and a second Monday Night Football game on Christmas Eve against the Denver Broncos on Dec.
-24. The Thursday Night Football contest against the 49ers will be televised on FOX with a simulcast on NFL Network. - The Raiders will appear on Sunday Night Football one time in 2018, marking the second consecutive season that Oakland has been scheduled for a Sunday night.
-Last year, the Raiders appeared on Sunday Night Football three times, facing the Washington Redskins in Week 3, the Miami Dolphins in Week 9 and the Dallas Cowboys in Week 15.
+1 a contest the 49ers won by a score of 34-3, and a second Monday Night Football game on Christmas Eve against the Denver Broncos on Dec.
+24. The Thursday Night Football contest against the 49ers will be televised on FOX with a simulcast on NFL Network. - Last year, the Raiders appeared on Sunday Night Football three times, facing the Washington Redskins in Week 3, the Miami Dolphins in Week 9 and the Dallas Cowboys in Week 15.
 The Raiders went 1-2 in 2017 on Sunday Night Football, defeating the Dolphins, 27-24, in Miami.
 In 2013, the Raiders participated in the latest NFL game ever played when they hosted the San Diego Chargers on Oct.
 6. Due to an Oakland Athletics' postseason game at Oakland-Alameda County Coliseum, the Raiders moved their game to an 8:35 p.m.
 PT start, marking the latest start time in NFL history. - The Raiders, 19-20 all-time in Sunday night contests since 1978, are 1-0 against the Steelers on Sunday night, who they will play on Dec.
 9 in Oakland. - This will mark the Raiders' 69th and 70th contest on Monday Night Football and third consecutive year after playing their first-ever Monday Night Football game on Christmas Day last season and their first Monday Night Football contest outside of the United States in 2016 in Mexico City, Mexico.
 The Raiders have split their last two Monday Night Football appearances, defeating the Texans, 27-20, in 2016 and falling to the Eagles, 10-19, last year.
 It will mark the first MNF matchup against the Broncos since 2013 and first MNF game against the Rams since 1985. - Oakland holds a 38-29-1 all-time record in Monday Night Football contests.
 The Silver and Black last played on Monday Night Football on Sept.
 10 at home against the Los Angeles Rams. - On Thursdays, the Raiders are 10-11 all-time, including a 3-4 record on Thanksgiving Days.
 The contest against the 49ers marked just the second overall primetime matchup between the two teams and first since 1994, when they met on Monday Night Football.